root4me/staysolitude/Readme.md

   git add [all new files except for files under \dist , \bower_components , \node_modules]
   eg: git add app/img/src/*

-  git commit -am "adding readme and minor modifications to gallerygen to include sorting"
+  git commit -am "[commit comment]" git push
+  (push the changes to github master branch for this repository)
   ```
 7. Check in the deployable (check in \dist to gh-pages branch)